pwittchen/learning-kubernetes/README.md

 sudo /sbin/rcvboxdrv setup
 ```

+**note**: not all the things above are probably required, but I had to play around with VirtualBox in order to make minikube work on arch linux

 starting cluster:
 - to start `minikube`, type `minikube start` and to see help, type `minikube`
 - to see help of `kubectl`, type `kubectl`